The aim of this article is to explain the process of the Automation Rule by specific examples. It contains some examples

 3) In some cases, the customer has a specific rule to manage the order.
 International Order has a special rule, and rules can change from country to country so that example shows if the order exceeds the number of line items, you have to examine order before Customs Review.

 4) Logiwa has a flexible structure so either high volume or average volume, you can manage your process.
-For instance, if you have N number of warehouses and all these warehouses have a different process, you can change the warehouse through the Automation Rule.
+For instance, if you have an N number of warehouses and all these warehouses have a different process, you can change the warehouse through the Automation Rule.
 In that example, if the order provides store country and the number of product actions, the rule will be assigned to another warehouse.

 5) Some case warehouse has to supply some customer and you can define a various address type as delivery address also you can assign planned ship date to manage specific time rule.